ONSdigital/dp/guides/MAC_SETUP.md

 In DP, we use `ssh` to login to remote machines (including our servers in the cloud), and also to secure our communication with Github.

-Making `git` work over `ssh`.
-In your home directory, run these commands:
-    * `ssh-keygen` and write down the passphrase you enter (somewhere _very_ safe)

-Return to the [Getting Started](https://github.com/ONSdigital/dp/blob/master/guides/GETTING_STARTED.md) guide for next steps.